What is a cache hit?

 Outlined below are some steps that can be taken to improve your cache hit rate if you're seeing a high amount of cache misses for your site.

-The caching app is set up to automatically respect any caching rules set up for your site when you integrate.
+Our caching is set up to automatically respect any caching rules already set up for your site at the origin end when you integrate.
 However, sometimes the cache control headers set up at your server end can prevent our cache from hitting.
 These can include cache-control headers, vary headers and expires headers.

 If you are integrated using the Wordpress plugin method, are seeing a high cache miss rate, it may be worth checking that you don't have any incompatible caching plugins enabled for your site that cache in front of Ezoic.
 Examples of typically incompatible caching plugins include: